-K’iche’ prepositions are of two kinds: Standard and complex.
+K’iche’ prepositions are of two kinds: standard and complex.
 Standard prepositions are single words similar to English to, on and in.
 Complex prepositions consist of several elements, usually a standard preposition followed by a possessed noun.
-In English we use complex phrases to reference spatial relationships (on top of, at the side, in front of).
+We use these complex phrases to reference spatial relationships (on top of, at the side, in front of, etc.).

 STANDARD PREPOSITIONS